 No matter how many teeth are replaced with dental implants, you will need to continue seeing your implant dentist in Dallas for regular checkups and cleanings.
 These visits allow us to ensure no problems are occurring within your mouth as it pertains to implant damage or security, tooth decay, gum disease, or oral cancer.
 We will identify any issues early on and quickly enact a treatment plan should we find any issues during these visits.
 Otherwise, you will be given a clean bill of health and allowed to return to your normal activities.

 Understanding the Cost of Dental Implants

 Think of dental implants as a long-term investment; they’ll stay in your mouth for a very long time – ideally for the rest of your life – and are as close as you can come to having your natural teeth back.
 Also, implants do not have to be replaced as often as traditional bridges and dentures.
 Keep these facts in mind when considering the cost of implants, which tends to be different for every patient depending on the number of posts required and other variables.

 Dental Implant FAQs

-Do you have questions about dental implants in Park Cities, Dallas, TX?
+Do you have questions about dental implants in Dallas, TX?
 You’re not alone.
 Most individuals who are interested in replacing their missing teeth with these superior restorations often bring a list of questions to their initial consultation.
 Fortunately, Dr. Brumbaugh is happy to answer all your questions and address any concerns you might have at the start of the process.
 Below you will find a few of the most common questions asked by our patients when it comes to dental implants.
 Should you wish to inquire about scheduling an appointment with Dr. Brumbaugh to discuss further, contact our office.

 Will I Need a Bone Graft to Get Dental Implants?